Skip to main content

 Androgen Metabolism Insights

 Similarly, urinary metabolite testing can clarify androgen activity.
 It can show the downstream metabolism of testosterone into its more potent androgen, 5-alpha-dihydrotestosterone (DHT), versus the less potent 5-beta-DHT.
-This can help explain why some men on TRT experience significant androgenic like hair loss or acne while others do not, even at similar serum testosterone levels.
+This can help explain why some men on TRT experience significant androgenic side effects like hair loss or acne while others do not, even at similar serum testosterone levels.
 This provides a more nuanced understanding of treatment effects at the tissue level.

 In conclusion, the most indicative assessments of hormonal treatment efficacy are those that provide a multi-dimensional view.
 They combine the patient’s subjective experience with sophisticated objective data.
 This includes not only serum levels of primary hormones but also critical modulators of bioavailability like SHBG and comprehensive profiles of hormone metabolites.